maxim945/TEMdatabase/README.md

 Getting started

-1. First you have to install all dependencies.
+1. First you have to install all dependencies./
-1.2   go into the TEMdatabase directory.
+1.2   go into the TEMdatabase directory./
-1.3   run the installaion line from within the TEMdatabase directory: python3 install_prerequisites.py 1.3.1 Alternatively you can go to Install_Packages directory,
+1.3   run the installaion line from within the TEMdatabase directory: python3 install_prerequisites.py /
-      open the Install.ipynb file and run it from jupyter notebook.
+1.3.1 Alternatively you can go to Install_Packages directory,

-After the installation is done.
+      open the Install.ipynb file and run it from jupyter notebook./

-2. Collect the data with which you will populate your database.
+After the installation is done./

-2.1   Open the BLAST.ipynb file.
+2. Collect the data with which you will populate your database./ 2.1   Open the BLAST.ipynb file.
 2.2   You will need a seed fasta file to start from doing your BLAST search.(as an example TEM-1 beta lactamse).
 2.3   The serach parameters can be changed based on the inserted parameters.
 For further help: